 area around in 1908-1913.

 pole and crashed.
 Cannon again gave up flying and turned to more

-down-to-earth inventions, including a cotton picker and a boll weevil destroyer.
+down-to-earth inventions, including a cotton picker and a boll

-skills, built a replica of his Ezekiel airship for the l986 Texas Sesquicentennial and starting attracting
+realized his aeronautical skills, built a replica of his Ezekiel airship for the l986 Texas Sesquicentennial and starting attracting

 tourists intrigued by a powered flight that took place a year before